-Microsoft Office vs Office 365
+Microsoft Office vs Microsoft 365

-Microsoft Office 365 is a subscription-based service.
+Microsoft 365 is a subscription-based service.
 When you opt for it, you can choose to pay for your subscription every month or buy a yearly plan, altogether.
 In addition, you get extra online storage and cloud-connected features that let you collaborate on files in real time.

 Microsoft Office is advertised as a standalone software product.
 You make a one-time payment and get to use the product as long as you want.
 For customers who aren’t willing to use the cloud service, it appears like a safe bet.
 You buy it once, and you’re done until you buy another version deal.
 You receive security updates, but no big feature updates are made available to you.
-Office 365, on the other hand, gets updated regularly and offers you all the latest features.
+Microsoft 365, on the other hand, gets updated regularly and offers you all the latest features.
 Microsoft Office 2019 is the latest version of Microsoft’s standalone Office productivity suite.

 Other important points that can certainly help you discern the difference between the two models of Office.

-Office 365 subscription
+Microsoft 365 subscription

 Microsoft Office 2019